Best eLearning Voice Over Recording Tips

 Equipment for eLearning Voice Over: Simple and Clear

 Recording equipment has improved a lot in the past decade.
 The new microphones and audio interfaces are excellent.
 There’s no need for a very expensive microphone for eLearning voice over recording.
 In fact many of the ‘go-to’ studio microphones for commercials and film pick up too much of the room noise.
 I use a Rode NT1, Rode NTG3 and a Rode Procaster, for example.
 The NT1 is a condenser mic that has extremely low self noise.
-Any self noise under 14dBA is great, but this one is down to 4.5 dBA.
+Any self noise under 14dBA is great, but this one goes down to 4.5 dBA.
 It also has a very tight polar pattern, so it doesn’t pick up as much noise off to the sides – just the voice.
 The NTG3 has a tighter polar pattern and has a very big sound, which is appropriate for some projects.
 The Procaster is a dynamic mic which rejects even more room noise.

-A high quality dynamic microphone like the Procaster, Heil PR40, RE320, or Shure SM7b can be a great choice for eLearning voice over.
+A high quality dynamic microphone like the Procaster, RE20, or Shure SM7b can be a great choice for eLearning voice over.
 However, make sure you have a very clean preamp that can handle the high gain levels required by a dynamic microphone.
 Also be sure to use proper mic technique to avoid plosive sounds/popped “P”s.
 Speaking of preamps, many of today’s audio interfaces have very clean and powerful built-in microphone preamps at much more affordable prices than ever before.
 Expensive outboard boutique preamps will only provide diminishing returns towards a great sound for eLearning.
 They will only introduce more noise into the signal chain.
 And you definitely want to avoid preamps with the noise of tubes, or noticeable transformers that ‘color’ the sound with flattering harmonics.
 Those are great for trailers and commercials.
 We are focused on the best eLearning voice over recording Tips.

 EQ Processing for eLearning